easegress-io/easegress/doc/cookbook/load_balancer.md

 ## Traffic Adaptor: Change Something of Two-Way Traffic

 Sometimes backend applications can't adapt to quick changes of requirements of traffic.
 Easegress could be an adaptor between new traffic and old applications.
-There are 2 phases of adaption in reverse proxy: request adaption, response adaption. `RequestAdaptor` supports the adaption of method, path, header, and body. `ResponseAdaptor` supports the adaption of header and body.
+There are 2 phases of adaption in reverse proxy: request adaption, response adaption. `RequestAdaptor` supports the adaption of a method, path, header, and body. `ResponseAdaptor` supports the adaption of header and body.
 As you can see, the flow in spec plays a critical role.

 ```yaml
 name: pipeline-reverse-proxy